bianklancnik/PostureCheck/README.md

 # PostureCheck

-Notification app remind you to fix your posture.
+Notification app that reminds you to fix your posture.
 Includes exercises.